MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Get-Event.md

 ### System.Management.Automation.PSEventArgs

-**Get-Event** returns a **PSEventArgs** object for each event.
+`Get-Event` returns a **PSEventArgs** object for each event.
 To see a description of this object, type `Get-Help Get-Event -Full` and see the Notes section of the help topic.

 ## NOTES

+No event sources available on the Linux or macOS platforms.

-* Events, event subscriptions, and the event queue exist only in the current session.
+Events, event subscriptions, and the event queue exist only in the current session.
 If you close the current session, the event queue is discarded and the event subscription is canceled.

-  The **Get-Event** cmdlet returns a **PSEventArgs** object (**System.Management.Automation.PSEventArgs**) with the following properties:
+The `Get-Event` cmdlet returns a **PSEventArgs** object (**System.Management.Automation.PSEventArgs**) with the following properties:

 - ComputerName.
 The name of the computer on which the event occurred.
 This property value is populated only when the event is forwarded from a remote computer.

 - RunspaceId.
 A GUID that uniquely identifies the session in which the event occurred.
 This property value is populated only when the event is forwarded from a remote computer.

 - EventIdentifier.
 An integer (Int32) that uniquely identifies the event notification in the current session.

 - Sender.
 The object that generated the event.
-In the value of the *Action* parameter, the $Sender automatic variable contains the sender object.
+In the value of the **Action** parameter, the `$Sender` automatic variable contains the sender object.

 - SourceEventArgs.
 The first parameter that derives from EventArgs, if it exists.
-For example, in a timer elapsed event in which the signature has the form Object sender, Timers.ElapsedEventArgs e, the SourceEventArgs property would contain the Timers.ElapsedEventArgs.
-In the value of the *Action* parameter, the $EventArgs automatic variable contains this value.
+For example, in a timer elapsed event in which the signature has the form Object sender, **Timers.ElapsedEventArgs** e, the **SourceEventArgs** property would contain the **Timers.ElapsedEventArgs**.
+In the value of the **Action** parameter, the `$EventArgs` automatic variable contains this value.

 - SourceArgs.
 All parameters of the original event signature.
-For a standard event signature, $Args\[0\] represents the sender, and $Args\[1\] represents the SourceEventArgs.
-In the value of the *Action* parameter, the $Args automatic variable contains this value.
+For a standard event signature, `$Args[0]` represents the sender, and `$Args[1]` represents the **SourceEventArgs**.
+In the value of the **Action** parameter, the `$Args` automatic variable contains this value.

 - SourceIdentifier.
 A string that identifies the event subscription.
-In the value of the *Action* parameter, the SourceIdentifier property of the $Event automatic variable contains this value.
+In the value of the **Action** parameter, the **SourceIdentifier** property of the `$Event` automatic variable contains this value.

 - TimeGenerated.
 A **DateTime** object that represents the time at which the event was generated.
-In the value of the *Action* parameter, the TimeGenerated property of the $Event automatic variable contains this value.
+  In the value of the **Action** parameter, the **TimeGenerated** property of the `$Event` automatic variable contains this value.

 - MessageData.
 Data associated with the event subscription.
 Users specify this data when they register an event.
-In the value of the *Action* parameter, the MessageData property of the $Event automatic variable contains this value.
+In the value of the **Action** parameter, the **MessageData** property of the `$Event` automatic variable contains this value.

 ## RELATED LINKS